scrabbletank/farhome-rules/rulesdoc.md

 Once per turn, when a creature takes a movement action towards you, you can spend 2 AP to make a ranged weapon attack as a reaction as long as the creature is in range.

 #### Perfect Defense
-*Requires 4 Strength, 12th Level*
+*Requires 4 strength, 12th Level*

 You have perfected your defenses, allowing you to withstand almost any attack.
 While holding a shield or wearing heavy armor you may spend 1 AP to gain Resistance 1 against physical damage.

 #### Poison Resistance
-*Requires 3 Stamina, 10th Level*
+*Requires 3 stamina, 10th Level*

 You gain Resistance 1 against poison damage.
 At the end of each of your turns if you are Poisoned reduce the level of Poison by 1.

 #### Potent Curses
-*Requires proficiency in Curse spells, 3 Willpower, 8th Level*
+*Requires proficiency in Curse spells, 3 willpower, 8th Level*

 Curses you cast last until dispelled.
 If you only target a single creature with a curse, add a superior die to the spellcasting roll.